rmglennon/customer-payments/README.md

 # Find your top customers

 This is a Node.js console app to identify your top customers from [Stripe](https://stripe.com/).
-It uses the Stripe `charges` method to return a list of previous charges in your account.
+It uses the [Stripe `charges` method](https://stripe.com/docs/api/node#list_charges) to return a list of previous charges in your account.

-The results are sorted based on the customers with the highest charges by dollar amount, and then are displayed as a table with customer IDs, the total number of the customer's charges, and the total amount they have charged.
+The results (as an array) are sorted based on the customers with the highest charges by dollar amount, and then are displayed as a table with customer IDs, the total number of the customer's charges, and the total amount they have charged.

-More information on the API: https://stripe.com/docs/api/node#list_charges

 ## Set up and installation